bowmanjeffs/paprica/README.md

 ###Notice - If you've been redirected here from genome_finder you're in the right place!

+Please go to [releases](https://github.com/bowmanjeffs/paprica/releases) to find the last stable release for download.

 #PAPRICA
 ###PAthway PRediction by phylogenetIC plAcement